 Canada’s response to the conflict in Syria

 The ongoing conflict in Syria has triggered the worst humanitarian crisis in the world today.
 According to the United Nations, 13.5 million people inside Syria need urgent help, including 6.5 million who are internally displaced.
 It is estimated that well over 250,000 people have died in the conflict, with hundreds of thousands more wounded.
-Almost 4.4 million Syrians have sought refuge in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.
+Almost 4.6 million Syrians have sought refuge in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.
 Thousands more have made the harrowing journey to Europe in search of a better life.

-The government’s commitment to bringing in Syrian refugees will continue in 2016.
-Given that the current initiative includes privately sponsored refugees, more government-assisted refugees (GARs) will be resettled to meet a specific target of 25,000 GARs.
+As millions of Syrians continue to be displaced due to the conflict in their home country, the Government of Canada’s commitment will continue in 2016.
+Given that the original initiative included privately sponsored refugees, more government-supported refugees will be resettled to meet a specific target of 25,000 government-supported Syrian refugees.
 Find out more about the plan.

 Working through experienced humanitarian partners, Canada’s humanitarian assistance funding is helping to meet the food, shelter, health, protection and emergency education needs of Syrians affected by the crisis.

 - Canada announces final tally of Syria Emergency Relief Fund and additional programming through Canadian and international partners (April 2016)

 On September 12, 2015, the Government of Canada launched the Syria Emergency Relief Fund to support humanitarian relief efforts in response to the conflict in Syria.
 For every eligible dollar donated by individual Canadians between September 2015 and February 2016 in response to the crisis, the government set aside one dollar in the fund.
 Canadians generously donated a total of $31.8 million, which the Government of Canada is matching.